 When washing your car, equal attention should be paid to the underside and the exterior.
 Make sure there are no piles of dust and road debris inside the wheel wells that can get wet and stay wet for weeks.
 Make sure that all splash aprons are in place but occasionally remove them to inspect and clean behind.
 Remove interior panels and clean out debris that tends to collect in door bottoms.
 Make sure all drain holes are free and that everything is dry, particularly the crevice formed by the outer door skin and the door frame coming together.
 It’s a good idea to blow this crevice (called a ‘pinchweld’) out with compressed air and squirt some penetrating oil down there and up the sides to displace any water deep inside.
 Follow that a few days later with an oil pump can filled with motor oil.
 Some people like to use wax-oil or similar products which are thicker than motor oil and stick to vertical surfaces.
 The problem with those products is that if they are not used properly they plug up drain holes and make the situation worse by trapping water and they just can’t penetrate into trouble spots like pinchwelds.

 A hand pumped garden sprayer can be filled with oil and the spray wand poked inside areas otherwise inaccessible.
 You may have to drill some holes under sill plates and other hidden areas to gain access to rust-prone regions of your car.
 Don’t forget to clean and spray around the gas tank and in the bottoms of the rear fenders – any place where dirt and water can hide and wreak havoc.

 Do the job on a large, heavy duty plastic sheet and let your car sit and finish dripping for a few days with the doors open.
-Most of the oil that falls to the floor can then be squeegeed and reclaimed.
+Most of

 Check under the carpeting and see that it’s dry under there.
 Water leaking in from rain or car washing is not uncommon and wet carpets can cause serious floor rot.